 - Closing the insurace loophole to protect innocent co-insureds who are victims of domestic violence;

-- Capping contingency fees paid to personal injury lawyers to ensure that accident victims in Ontario are able to keep as much of their settlement money as possible;
+- Reducing legal fees paid to personal injury lawyers to ensure that accident victims in Ontario are able to keep as much of their settlement money as possible;

 - Making auto-insurance affordable for young people and new driviers and forgiveness for minor accidents;

-- Fighting to end Genetic Discrimination for employment and insurance purposes;
+- Fighting to end Genetic Discrimination to remove barriers to insurance, employment, and health research;

-- Full-day kindergarten in all schools without boundary changes;
+- Full-day kindergarten in all schools without local boundary changes;

-- Fighting to improve Sickle Cell and Thalassemia Care;
+- Promoting better healthcare for Sickle Cell and Thalassemia patients;

-- Protecting gas station workers from gas-and-dash thefts (Jayesh's Law);
+- Protecting vulnerable gas station workers from gas-and-dash thefts (Jayesh's Law);

 - Protecting our vulnerable residents from bed bug infestations;

-- Banning hand guns in cars and bars;
+- Getting hand guns out of cars and off our streets.

 - Improved care and awareness for Pregnancy and Infant Loss across the province; ensuring mothers and their babies get the health care and support they need and deserve;